open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 * At the program/course level is specified if a student can enroll for a course of the home institution at a specific URL of the home institution.
 Specified with `enrollmentForOwnStudents=url`.
 * A program/course usually has multiple offerings associated with is, these offerings can have a different enrollment url's at the home institution.
 Therefor this url is specified in `enrollmentUrl` of the offering itself.

+In addition the `enrollStartTime` and `enrollEndTime` of an offering can be added.
+This time is more specific then the enrollStartDate and enrollEndDate of an offering.
+This makes it possible to start on enrollStartDate at enrollStartTime and end at enrollEndDate at enrollEndTime.

+  * `enrollStartTime`: the time of the start of the enrollment for the offering, for example "13:00".
+The default is 00:00.
+  * `enrollEndTime`: the time of the end of the enrollment for the offering, for example "20:00".
+The default is 23:59.

 ### Example

 This is an example of the consumer object for eduXchange offerings.
-This consumer object specifies an `enrollmentUrl` for one of the `alliances` with a specific `name`.

 ```json
 {